artem-bezruk-82/GB_Git_homeWork_2023/README.md

 This is the fifth string
 This is the sixth string
 This is the seventh string
-This is the seighth string
+This is the 8-th string
 This is the 9-th string
 This is the tenth string